Catch 22: The Alchemy of Regeneration

 Aside from excess costs due to the excavation works, further costs were incurred with the delay in securing planning consent for the glazed box within the cast iron railings.
 This took 6 months and had to be constructed in toughened laminated glass.

-Public life Limited needed to pay for all capital costs above the £120,000 allocated and its mandate was to gift-aid any future profits to strike’s charity.
+Public life Limited needed to pay for all capital costs above the £120,000 allocated by strike’s charity and its mandate was to gift-aid any future profits to the charity.
 As trustees aside from the author could not carry liability for borrowing, this liability was restricted to the author who was the sole shareholder of Public Life Ltd. The agreement with the remaining trustees was that this arrangement would last 3 years.
 So long as the company stayed in negative equity, the single shareholding was a necessity.

 Paul Virilio, The OverExposed City from Rethinking Architecture, Routledge 1997